-What is a hardware wallet?
+1. What is a crypto hardware wallet?

-A hardware wallet is a physical electronic device that stores the private keys to crypto assets in a highly secure, malware proof unit.
-A hardware wallet cannot be hacked or attacked by viruses.
-It can be used to store and transact various cryptocurrencies.
+A hardware wallet is a physical electronic device that stores the private keys to cryptocurrencies in a highly secure, malware proof unit.
+It can be used to store, transact and manage digital currencies.
 Open source software is used allowing the user to validate the entire operation with the device.

 - malware proof secure element